 In 2013, Guttin guided the Bears to their third consecutive 30-win campaign, despite losing two weekend starting pitchers to injuries and having to replace three-fourths of MSU's infield from its 2012 NCAA Regional-qualifying club.
-The 31-23 season represented the 25th time in Guttin's 31 years the Bears logged at least 30 victories.
+The 31-23 season represented the 25th time the Bears have logged at least 30 victories under Guttin.
 Furthermore, MSU set a school record team fielding percentage (.972) in 2013 and recorded the third-lowest club ERA (3.12) in the five-decade history of the program.

 Early in MSU's breakthrough 2012 season, Guttin became the 46th Division I baseball coach and the third Valley bench boss to reach the 1,000 career-win mark with the Bears' 3-2 victory over Northwestern State on March 3.

 After narrowly missing out on NCAA Tournament bids in three of the previous four seasons, Guttin guided a veteran-laden 2012 MSU squad to a 40-22 season that culminated in the Bears' first trip to the postseason since 2003.
 Along the way, MSU set numerous program records, including an all-time best team earned run average (2.57), thanks in large part to sophomore right-hander Nick Petree, who became the program's first national player of the year after posting a Division I-low ERA of 1.01.

 Missouri State returned to the top of The Valley in 2009, finishing the league schedule with a 17-5 record after sweeping Creighton and Indiana State in the final two weeks of the season.
 Both CU and ISU entered its series with MSU atop the MVC standings.